mannybarreto/pong/README.md

-# Pong
+# 🏓 Pong

-Created in Rust following [amethyst.rs' pong tutorial](https://book.amethyst.rs/book/stable/pong-tutorial).
+Built in Rust following [Amethyst.rs' pong tutorial](https://book.amethyst.rs/book/stable/pong-tutorial).

+# Motivation
+* Research and apply Entity Component System architecture.
+* Learn and apply some Rust.
+* Build some more game-dev skills.
+* See how I like Amethyst.

+# Goals
+* [ ] Build pong following tutorial.
+* [ ] Expand a feature or two into the game for practice.
+* [ ] *Optional:* Build to wasm for blog.